yomotsu/camera-controls/readme.md

 You can then proceed to use CameraControls.

-Note: If you do not wish to use enter three.js to reduce file size(tree-shaking for example), make a subset to install.
+Note: If you do not wish to use the entire three.js to reduce file size(tree-shaking for example), make a subset to install.

 ```js
 import {